Quote from: Denver Fulham on September 11, 2021, 05:42:50 PM

 It's very easy to blame the keeper if you have never played In goal.
 I cannot blame him today.
 His points tally would be 8/10 for me.
 The whole of our team looked tired almost lifeless.
 I think Marco was hoping that when they hot out there they would build on what they have donepreviously.
 A long plane flight followed by a long coach journey will always result in a poor result.
 We have to see if the guys can pick themselves up for the next game

-Quote from: Denver Fulham on September 11, 2021, 10:14:50 PMQuote from: Andy S on September 11, 2021, 09:24:22 PM
+Post by: Denver Fulham on September 11, 2021, 10:14:50 PM

 It's very easy to blame the keeper if you have never played In goal.
 I cannot blame him today.
 His points tally would be 8/10 for me.
 The whole of our team looked tired almost lifeless.
 I think Marco was hoping that when they hot out there they would build on what they have donepreviously.
 A long plane flight followed by a long coach journey will always result in a poor result.
 We have to see if the guys can pick themselves up for the next game